-Description about Map :-In terms of area, Russia is the largest country in the world, spanning over an area of 6,592,800 square miles.
+In terms of area, Russia is the largest country in the world, spanning over an area of 6,592,800 square miles.
 It is, however, the west and the south of Russia which are far more urbanized and populated than the rest of the country.
-Moscow, Labins, Rostov-on-Don, Omsk, Kazan, Samara, Yekaterinburg, Novosibirsk, Saint Petersburg, , Chelyabinsk, and Nizhny Novgorod.
-The trans-Siberian Railway, the longest railway in the world connects Moscow with the far eastern fringes of Russia and covers the entire Siberian plateau.
-Other important points of interested plotted on the map include the Valley of Geysers from the east, Lake Baikal in the south and the Red Square, Russian Research Institute, the Hermitage Museum, Lenin Mausoleum, and the Kremlin to the East of Russia.
+The major cities of Russia are Moscow, Labins, Rostov-on-Don, Omsk, Kazan, Samara, Ekaterinburg (Yekaterinburg), Novosibirsk, Saint Petersburg, Chelyabinsk and Nizhny Novgorod.
+The Trans-Siberian railway is the longest railway in the world which connects Moscow with the far eastern fringes of Russia and covers the entire Siberian plateau.
+Other important points of interested plotted on the map include the Valley of Geysers from the east, Lake Baikal in the south and the Red Square, Russian Research Institute, the Hermitage Museum, Lenin Mausoleum and the Kremlin to the west of Russia.

 More Russia Maps

 The Rurik Dynasty, beginning in 862, founded the first East Slavic State, Kievan Rus.
 Through Kiev's trade relations with Scandinavia and the Byzantine Empire, Kiev began to be influenced by these surrounding regions.
 Byzantine and Slavic cultures fused, and a Slavic version of the Eastern Orthodox religion formed.
 As the Norse grew in size, their influence grew in the region of Kiev as well, overtaking the Slav culture and absorbing the Greek Christian influences over the tenth century.